 Trims can often have dead ends, on chair rails, window aprons, etc. Sure, you can chop them up and use some nails, but that just doesn’t look right.
 You can use a better way, giving your trim that final perfect touch.

-When you fix a dead end like this, your trim moldings will exhibit a perfect looking finish, showcasing your master craftsmanship skills courtesy of every superb cut and well crafted corner of your project.
+When you fix a dead end like this, your trim moldings will exhibit a perfect-looking finish, showcasing your master craftsmanship skills courtesy of every superb cut and well-crafted corner of your project.

-There you have it.
-We hope this article covered everything you need to know to cut and install trim with a miter saw, including dead ends, outside corners, inner corners, coping baseboard, shimming and shaving miters and trimming jambs.
+Well, we hope this article covered everything you need to know to cut and install trim with a miter saw, including dead ends, outside corners, inner corners, coping baseboard, shimming and shaving miters, and trimming jambs.

 Miter saws are extremely safe if you’re careful and you know what you’re doing.
-Never move your fingers too close to the blade; keep them at least six inches away and don’t cross your arms over when maneuvering the saw.
+Just remember to never move your fingers too close to the blade; keep them at least six inches away and don’t cross your arms over when maneuvering the saw.

 Lastly, before you commence your trim project, equip yourself by purchasing all the necessary tools and materials.
 While there are other power tools you can use to cut trim as a table saw or a jigsaw, cutting trim with a miter saw vs table saw is incomparable.